-The Tactacam 6.0 Review, is it Better Than The Tactacam 5.0?
+The Tactacam 6.0 Review: Is it Better Than The Tactacam 5.0?

 A couple of years ago my husband and I started our journey of filming point-of-view footage of our hunting adventures when we picked up a Tactacam 5.0.
 We’ve had a lot of fun reliving the excitement of our kill shots and re-experiencing some of our favorite up-close-and-personal animal encounters.
-So much so that when we saw the Tactacam 6.0, we knew we wanted to test it out and see if it would be worth the upgrade.
+So much so that when we saw the Tactacam 6.0 camera, we knew we wanted to test it out and see if it would be worth the upgrade.

 We’ve been testing the Tactacam 6.0 out for about a year.
 We’ve had it mounted to a bow, a muzzleloader, and a few shotguns.
 And, we’ve had it in the woods chasing after turkeys and deer as well as destroying a few skeet.
 After all that shooting and filming, I’m excited to share with you my take on the Tactacam 6.0.
 I’m even going to throw in some information on how it compares to the Tactacam 5.0.